Jimmy-Xu/my-vagrant/hypernetes/README.md

 ### enter vm by vagrant
 ```
-$ sudo vagrant status
+$ vagrant status
-  Current machine states:
+01/07/2017 12:15:27 Current machine states:

 default                   running (libvirt)

 The Libvirt domain is running.
 To stop this machine, you can run
 `vagrant halt`.
 To destroy the machine, you can run `vagrant destroy`.

-$ sudo vagrant ssh default
+$ vagrant ssh default
-  Last login: Tue Mar  8 04:35:12 2016
+Last login: Sat Jul  1 04:15:19 2017 from 192.168.121.1
-  [vagrant@h8s-single ~]$
+[vagrant@localhost ~]$
 ```

 ### enter vm by virsh